-Property Tax Levy: Financing for the adopted budget includes an 10.46% increase in the property tax levy.
-The total 2019 adopted levy is \$156 million.
+Property Tax Levy: Financing for the proposed budget includes an 11.5% increase in the property tax levy.
+The total 2019 proposed levy is \$157.5 million.
 77% of the levy will finance General Fund operations and 12% is for the Library Agency.
 The remainder is used for City debt service or is levied on behalf of the Saint Paul Port Authority.

-City Franchise Fees: 2019 revenue increases by \$450,000 over the 2018 budget based on recent performance.
+City Franchise Fees: 2019 revenue increases by \$500,000 over the 2018 budget based on recent performance.
 Franchise fees have experienced steady and consistent results with minimal growth over the past several years.

-Paramedic Fees: The adopted budget includes a \$550,000 increase in paramedic fee revenue.
-Paramedic run volumes continue to increase, and the 2019 budget includes \$500,000 of new revenue for Basic Life Support (BLS) services; and while many of Saint Paul's EMS runs are reimbursed at a lower Medicare/Medicaid rate, paramedic collections have still been trending higher than budget in 2018.
+Paramedic Fees: The proposed budget includes a \$500,000 increase in paramedic fee revenue.
+Paramedic run volumes continue to increase; and while many of Saint Paul's EMS runs are reimbursed at a lower Medicare/Medicaid rate, paramedic collections have still been trending higher than budget in 2018.